efryscok/OpenGL-A-Star-Algorithm-Maze/README.md

 Red Opponent - quick but unless it has a direct line of sight to the player it will slowly wander.
 Green Opponent - slower but will always be heading toward the player.
 Also try not to use the Zooming while playing, I have only put that in so that you can better see the pathfinding

+NOTE: Can only be ran in x86/Win32 configuration